 TIPS FOR VISITORS

-The Introduction Garden is near the Arbor House, the National Herb Garden, and the National Bonsai & Penjing Museum.
+The Introduction Garden is near the Arbor House, the National Herb Garden, and the National Bonsai & Penjing Museum (currently closed).
 All of these areas are handicapped-accessible.
-The North Court and the East Terrace both have tables where visitors may stop for a rest or take a bite to eat (there are no regular food services, so please bring your own lunch) before heading out.
+The North Court and the East Terrace both have tables where visitors may stop for a rest or take a bite to eat.
+There are no regular food services, so please bring your own food.
 Parking is available in the R Street lot.